razielsiegman/biu-cs-2021/README.md

 # BIU/YU Summer Research Program | Computer Science Students
 Under the guidance of Dr. Hillel Kugler

->*NOTE: this README assumes prior familiarity with [RE:IN](https://www.microsoft.com/en-us/research/project/reasoning-engine-for-interaction-networks-rein/) and [BRE:IN](https://github.com/kuglerh/BREIN).*
+>*NOTE: this README assumes prior familiarity with [RE:IN](https://www.microsoft.com/en-us/research/project/reasoning-engine-for-interaction-networks-rein/) and [BRE:IN](https://github.com/kuglerh/BREIN).
+For more detailed technical explanations of the concepts and ideas below, see __*

 ## Projects
 ### BRE:IN Enhancements